lowrycito/handbook/pages/study-manual-general-handbook-28.md

 ### Persons Whose Church Membership Was Withdrawn or Who Resigned Membership

-If persons either had their Church membership withdrawn or had resigned membership before they died, First Presidency approval is required before temple ordinances, including restoration of blessings when applicable, can be performed for them.
+If persons either had their Church membership withdrawn or had resigned membership before they died, First Presidency approval is required before temple ordinances, including restoration of blessings when applicable, can be performed for them (except as noted in [28.3.5.1](/study/manual/general-handbook/28?lang=eng&id=title_number28-p97#title_number28 "/study/manual/general-handbook/28?lang=eng&id=title_number28-p97#title_number28")).

 A family member may seek this approval in a letter to the Office of the First Presidency after one year has passed since the person’s death.
 The letter should explain the circumstances.
 No form is required.
 The bishop or stake president may assist with this request as needed.

 28.3.5.1

-#### Readmission of Deceased Persons Who Were Not Endowed
+#### Deceased Persons Who Were Not Endowed

-Deceased persons who were not endowed but whose Church membership was withdrawn or who resigned membership may be readmitted by baptism and confirmation.
-First Presidency approval is needed, as noted in [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12 "/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12").
+Deceased persons who were not endowed and whose Church membership was withdrawn or who resigned membership may be readmitted by proxy baptism and confirmation.
 These deceased persons do not need to be sealed to their parents again if they were born in the covenant or sealed to their parents in life.

+First Presidency approval is required, as noted in [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12 "/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12").

+If such persons were readmitted by baptism and confirmation during their life, no approval is needed to perform temple ordinances on their behalf.

+The one-year waiting period before a family member may request approval applies even if the deceased person had been readmitted by baptism and confirmation in life.

+Restoration of blessings takes place under the direction of the First Presidency.
+The family is notified when it has been completed.
+The person’s readmission by baptism and confirmation, if needed, is completed at the same time.

+See [32.17.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95") for information about performing this ordinance for the living.

 28.3.5.2

-#### Restoration of Temple Blessings for Persons Who Were Endowed
+#### Deceased Persons Who Were Endowed

-Deceased persons who were endowed but whose Church membership was withdrawn or who resigned membership and were later readmitted by baptism and confirmation can receive their priesthood and temple blessings only through the ordinance of restoration of blessings.
+Deceased persons who were endowed and whose Church membership was withdrawn or who resigned membership and were later readmitted by baptism and confirmation can receive their priesthood and temple blessings only through the ordinance of restoration of blessings.
 Such persons are not ordained to any priesthood office or endowed again, since these blessings are restored through this ordinance.

+First Presidency approval is required, as noted in [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12 "/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12").
+The one-year waiting period before a family member may request approval applies even if the deceased person had been readmitted by baptism and confirmation in life.

+Restoration of blessings takes place under the direction of the First Presidency.
+The family is notified when it has been completed.
+The person’s readmission by baptism and confirmation, if needed, is completed at the same time.

-As noted in [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12 "/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12"), First Presidency approval is required to perform this ordinance for deceased persons.
-For information about performing this ordinance for the living, see [32.17.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95").
+See [32.17.2](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95 "/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number95-p443#title_number95") for information about performing this ordinance for the living.